 During the reporting period, 17 new cases were registered (which constitutes a 47 per cent decrease over the previous reporting period) and 20 were closed.
 As of December 31, 2019, 11 cases are pending, including five at the preliminary evaluation stage, two at the full investigation stage and four on hold pending action by another entity.
 Of the pending cases, 10 were opened in 2019 and one in 2016.
 As of December 31, 2019, the average length of time it takes for cases to be processed is 4.2 months.

 Chart 1 – Comparative Analysis of Investigative caseload June 30, 2017 to December 31, 2019

+* Cases pending reflect the number of cases as of June 2017, 2018 and 2019 and December 2019

 Among the 17 cases opened during the reporting period, none was referred to the IAOC for its advice, since the relevant provisions of the IOC were not triggered.